hiveot/hub/docs/README-TD.md

 HiveOT uses the Thing Description ontology from the WoT working group.
 WoT defines the terminology of the TD document.

-Since no widely accepted vocabulary for device types and properties names have been found, HiveOT defines its own in the "ht" namespace.
+Since no widely accepted vocabulary for device types and properties names have been found, HiveOT defines its own in the "hiveot" namespace.
 To allow for integration with other systems, the vocabulary is stored in a map which can be embedded or loaded from file.
 Services are coded using the 'vocab key' which is used to lookup the device or property @type, title and description before publishing the device TD.
 Changes to the vocabulary only needs an update of the vocabulary map.
 The map can also contain definitions from other 3rd providers such as Home Assistant or others.
 The map can be embedded or loaded from file.

 The HiveOT golang library contains a handy little map container which can load an embedded vocabulary or load it from file.
 It contains quick lookup functions for constructing the TD.